 Unopened canned fish can be stored safely at room temperature for up to 5 years.
 If you have canned the fish yourself, it should be consumed within 1 year.
 After opening, transfer unused fish to a sealed container and use it within 2 days.

 We hope this collection of recipes has given you some ideas for easy, inexpensive meals featuring canned fish and seafood.
 If you still prefer the classics, fear not, we’ve got recipes for those too.
-Check out our classic tuna melt and tuna noodle casserole, which are tried-and-true favorites.
+Check out our classic tuna melt, which is a tried-and-true favorite.